-Catholics Build 'Intentional' Community of Like-Minded Believers
+Catholics Build 'Intentional' Community Of Like-Minded Believers

 Whether the community reflects Dreher's "Benedict Option" is a matter of some dispute, however, in part because many of the Hyattsville Catholics are deeply engaged in the broader society and say they do not feel marginalized, angry or alienated.

 Many have advanced degrees and work professionally.
-Unlike other conservative Christians, they are not easy to categorize politically, having split their votes about evenly between Hillary Clinton and Donald Trump in the 2016 election.
+Unlike other conservative Christians, they are not easy to categorize politically, having split their votes about evenly between Donald Trump and other candidates in the 2016 election.

 Currie, the community founder, looks for comparison to the experience of the early Christians under Roman rule, when they thrived despite vicious persecution.